anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_13.md

 Quite similar to what we did before, isn't it?
 Now, try to interpret it.

-Finally, we are going to perform a mean of the difference test for  proportions by using the opinion of respondents about USA and Venezuela
+Finally, we are going to perform a MEAN OF THE DIFFERENCE TEST FOR PROPORTIONS by using the opinion of respondents about USA and Venezuela

 First, we exam and recode the variables: